gregschmit/rest-scaffold/README.md

 ![npm](https://img.shields.io/npm/v/rest-scaffold)

-REST Scaffold is a TypeScript/JavaScript library for building scaffolds (tables + actions) that represent objects which are exposed by a RESTful API.
+REST Scaffold is a frontend application for building table-based user interfaces (called scaffolds) that interact with RESTful JSON APIs.

 ## How It Works